niakouu/FXOceanInvader/README.md

-# FXOceanInvader
+# OceanInvader
-FXOceanInvader is a game that I completed from and modified from [GameEngine by Quillion](https://github.com/Quillion/GameEngine).
+OceanInvader is a game that I completed from and modified from [GameEngine by Quillion](https://github.com/Quillion/GameEngine).
 Essentially it is a simple space invader game made in Java and JavaFX.

 **Start Menu:**
 ![menu.png](images/menu.png)